theandreblaze/tinkeros/Notes.md

 # A freestanding Rust binary

 Reduction of the complexity involved in creating applications is one of the many reasons for the popularity of modern programming environments.
-However; this reduction can also hide interesting parts of the application lifecycle - sometimes because of language abstractions for implementing inheritance, polymorphism and code reuse, and at other times, beacause of less-visible interactions between the compiler/interpreter and the operating system which manages access to the APIs for system calls and error handling.
+However, this reduction can also hide interesting parts of the application lifecycle - sometimes because of language abstractions for implementing inheritance, polymorphism and code reuse, and at other times, because of less-visible interactions between the compiler/interpreter and the operating system which manages access to the APIs for system calls and error handling.